Page Content

 • Communicating with physicians to dispense medication correctly

-• Directing patients toward over the counter medications to treat their ailment
+• Directing patients toward over-the-counter medications to treat their ailment

 Specializations